switch-ch/SWITCHengines-image-builder/README.md

 ## Upload images to glance

-We also provide a tool to upload the new created images to glance:

-    SWITCHengines-images-uploader.py --all-regions

 You will need openstack admin rights to run this tool.

+Use the tool to upload the new created images to glance.
+To upload all the images in both region (S1/S2 or LS/ZH) use:

+    ./SWITCHengines-images-uploader.py --all-regions

+Or to upload some selected distros use the `-d DISTRO` option, like:

+    ./SWITCHengines-images-uploader.py -a -d ubuntu_trusty -d ubuntu_xenial

+The distro names are defined in the `distrosInfo.py` file.

-The new images will be uploaded as public.
+The new images will be uploaded as **public**.

 This tool is meant to refresh existing images.
-It will change the name of old version of the images already present, and make them non-public.
-The old images will have in the name the timestamp of when they have been deactivated.
+It will change the name of old version of the images already present, and make them **private**.
+The archived images will have in the name the timestamp of when they were initally created.

 The users will not be able to start new VMs using the old images.
 However note that old images cannot be deleted from Glance, because there are possibly Cinder volumes and Nova ephemeral volumes depending on the old Glance images.
 This is a consequence of the CoW features of RBD.

 ## Testing images